Skip to main content

 (she/her pronouns)

-I work with individuals, couples, and polycules who ...
+I work with individuals and couples navigating disconnection, ...

-Misa Mattson, MA, LMFTA therapist in Seattle, WA
+Misa Mattson, MA, LMFTA sex therapist in Seattle, WA

 Misa Mattson MA, LMFTA